Homer and The Iliad: The Roots of War Epic in World Literature

 2. The Iliad as a Foundational War Epic

-These questions make The Iliad more than a battle poem.
-They make it a foundation of tragic storytelling.
+That is why The Iliad remains more than a battle poem.
+It became a lasting model for tragic war storytelling.

 3. Achilles and the Fire of Wrath